Free Domain Validator: Check MX, SPF and DMARC Records

 MX lookup

-We query the authoritative nameservers for mail exchange records and return them sorted by priority.
+Cleanlist queries the authoritative nameservers for mail exchange records and returns them sorted by priority, lowest first.
+No MX record means the domain cannot receive email at all.

 - 4